mwnickerson/blog-vers1/_posts/2021-06-03-Progress-Update.md

 ---
 ## Where I am at in my training process

-So allegedly this is supposed to be a technical blog, yet here i am and haven't written much about my actual progress towards working in Cyber Security.
+So this is supposed to be a technical blog, yet here i am and haven't written much about my actual progress towards working in Cyber Security.

 I am sure you have had enough of the soppy-ass emotional and feeling and thoughts writing.
 So for the rest of this post I will refrain and stick to cyber stuff.